adamsilver/fdpb/registration.md

 > Not wanting to be the overbearing restaurant waiter continually interrupting customers to check in with them, we didn't flag errors on first run.
 Instead, only where errors are present after attempted submission do we begin informing the user.

 > Once the user is actively engaged in correcting errors, I think it helpful to reward their efforts as they work.
 For fields now marked invalid, we could run our validation routine on each input event, switching aria-invalid from false to true where applicable.

+I had never thought about this approach until Heydon mentioned it.
+It's most certainly an improvement, but having spoken to him about this it's certainly not ideal.

+The problem still stands that when the user is fixing an error they are interupted.
+And validating onblur is too late.

+So keep it simple.
+Stick to submit.

 ## Fixing errors